Imperial City of Huế: Hậu Hồ (湖後, Rear Lake garden) or Nội Kim Thủy hồ (內金水湖)

+Woodcut miniature impressionist depiction of Hậu Hồ, 1845.

 Pavilions

 Thái Bình Lâu (太平樓) (Peace Pavilion)

 Thai Binh Lau is a two-story wooden building located in the middle of a rectangle 32m wide and 58m long.
-The project was ordered by Emperor Khai Dinh to be built in 1919, and completed in 1921, so that the emperor could relax, reading, sightseeing and composing poetry.
-Thai Binh Lau was restored in 1990–1991.
+The project was ordered by Emperor Khai Dinh to be built in 1919, and completed in 1921.
+It was used by the emperor to relax, read, sightseeing and composing poetry.
+Thai Binh Lau was renovated in 1990–1991.